rackerlabs/otter/doc/data_flow.rst

 User executes policy
 ^^^^^^^^^^^^^^^^^^^^

-* The model store looks up the policy in Cassandra, and tells the controller to execute said policy
+* The REST API looks up the policy in Cassandra, and tells the controller to execute said policy

 * The controller acquires a lock